Azure/aks-engine/docs/faq.md

 AKS clusters can be created in the Azure portal or with `az aks create` in the [Azure command-line tool][].
 AKS Engine clusters can be created with `aks-engine deploy` (`aks-engine` is the AKS Engine command-line tool), or by generating ARM templates with `aks-engine generate` and deploying them as a separate step using the `az` command-line tool (e.g., `az group deployement create`).

+### Can I Build an AKS Cluster with `aks-engine`?

+No, the `aks-engine` command line tool will not create an AKS cluster.
+To learn about AKS, you can [read the official docs](https://docs.microsoft.com/en-us/azure/aks/).

 ### What's the Difference Between `acs-engine` and `aks-engine`?

 AKS Engine is the next version of the ACS-Engine project.
 AKS Engine supports current and future versions of [Kubernetes][], while ACS-Engine also supported the Docker Swarm and Mesos DC/OS container orchestrators.